International Application Deadlines

-Before you apply to a URI graduate program, you must have a bachelor’s degree from an accredited institution in the United States, or the equivalent of a four-year degree at an international university.
+Before you apply to a URI graduate program, you must have a bachelor’s degree from an accredited institution in the United States or the equivalent of a four-year degree at an international university that is evaluated by an approved agency.
 Most four-year degrees from accredited non-U.S. institutions are recognized as equivalent, but three-year bachelor’s degree programs from universities in India and some other Asian countries are not.

 If you have a non-equivalent three-year degree, you will need to complete an additional year of undergraduate study, usually 18-to-24 credits at the 300-400 (advanced undergraduate) level.
 You can complete this work at your home institution, at URI, or at another accredited institution in the United States.
 Please note that completing this undergraduate coursework does not guarantee acceptance into a URI graduate program, and it cannot be applied toward the requirements for your graduate degree plan.

-Applicants whose native language is not English must submit an official test report from the Test of English as a Foreign Language (TOEFL) taken with the past two years.
-You must arrange for ETS to report your scores directly to URI.
-The ETS institution code for URI is 3919 and you do not need to specify a department.
+Applicants whose native language is not English must submit an official test report from the Test of English as a Foreign Language (TOEFL) taken within the past two years.
+You must arrange for ETS to report your scores directly to CAS.
+The ETS institution code for URI is B886 for GradCAS, B887 for EngineeringCAS, and B888 for BusinessCAS.
+You do not need to specify a department.

 Required scores on the Internet-based (iBT) and Computer-based TOEFL:

-- An overall score of 80 or above, AND
+- An overall score of 80 or above (82 for teaching assistantship consideration), AND

 - Minimum scores in the following areas: